- I’m a new user. How do I gain access to AggieBudget?

 - How do I navigate to AggieBudget?

-• Go to Quick Links at upper right corner and click to see options.
+• Go to Quick Links at upper right corner and click the AggieBudget link.

-• Select either the AggieBudget System (Production) or AggieBudget Training environment login by clicking on links at the right side of the page.
+• Select Launch AggieBudget (for Production) or Training environment login by clicking on links at the right side of the page.

 Logging in to Axiom brings you to the Launch Application home page.
 AggieBudget provides users with several end user interface options to select from.
 You can choose from these “Clients” or ways to interface with the AggieBudget system, depending on how you need to use it:

 • Web (no access to plan files, used currently only for accessing Web-Based Reports).

 • Windows, or desktop, client.
 Edit labor and operating plan files here.
 Use Internet Explorer or Edge as your browser to launch Windows.
 Other browsers will not work without a third-party plug-in.
 The Windows client runs on Axiom software.

-- Is there a place where I can practice using AggieBudget.
+- Is there a place where I can practice using AggieBudget?
 How do I gain access?

 - 1. Yes, we have a Training Environment you can use.
 If you are already a Plan File Editor, go to the AggieBudget home page and click the Training Environment Login link.
-If you are a new user, contact your Department Administrator and request that they submit a user access form on your behalf.
+If you are a new user, contact your Department Administrator and request access to Training.
 The AggieBudget Team will build out your plan files, if necessary, so that there will be financial data for you to use during training.
 We have training plan files available for all users, beginning with the chart "T".